nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 Find the `carrot_juice` and `melon_bike` objects.
 What are different about them?
 Can you figure out what's going on?

 >Provide your Answer via Private Zoom Chat if you figure it out *and fix it!*

-## Add Caching for My Garage images

-In this exercise, you will add Caching to Nginx for Azure for the My Garage images, just like you did for Juiceshop.

-1. < Under Construction - to be added >

 <br/>